 Post Functions and areas of responsibility Overall corporate management and operational responsibility (including overall management responsibility for all officers).
-Chief Executive (and Head of Paid Provision of professional advice to all parties in the decision making process.
+1 Provision of professional advice to all parties in the decision making process.
 Service) Together with the Monitoring Officer responsibility to ensure records of all the Council's decisions are kept.
-Representing the Council on partnerships and external bodies (as required by statute or the Council).
+1 Representing the Council on partnerships and external bodies (as required by statute or the Council).
 To act as the Council's Chief Financial Officer.
-Director of Corporate Governance To act as the Council's Monitoring Officer.
+Director of Governance and Business Transformation To act as the Council's Monitoring Officer.